AInnervate/TinyNets.jl/README.md

 ### Pruning

-- [x] Random pruning by percentage
+- Random pruning by percentage
-- [x] Random pruning by quantity
+- Random pruning by quantity
-- [x] Magnitude pruning by percentage
+- Magnitude pruning by percentage
-- [x] Magnitude pruning by quantity
+- Magnitude pruning by quantity

 ### Iterative Schedules

-- [x] Schedule by epochs
+- Schedule by epochs
-- [x] Schedule by absolute loss value
+- Schedule by absolute loss value
-- [x] Schedule by loss diffence from previous epoch
+- Schedule by loss difference from the previous epoch